c-tek/vyos/README.md

 ```

 ## Troubleshooting
-For common issues and their resolutions, please refer to the [Troubleshooting section in the Installation Guide](docs/vyos-installation.md#10-troubleshooting).
+For common issues and their resolutions, please refer to the [Troubleshooting Guide](docs/troubleshooting.md).

 ## Discoverability
 The project includes an `install.sh` script and a `vyos-api.service` systemd unit file for automated setup and running the API as a service.
-These are detailed in the [Installation Guide](docs/vyos-installation.md).
+These are detailed in the [Installation Guide](docs/installation-guide.md).

 # VyOS API Server